FranklynRod/plant-prediction-service/README.md

 export FLASK_APP=app.py
 flask run
 ```
-#### Deploy to Azure App Service

-1. Have version 2.0.80 or higher of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
-   `az --version`
-2. Login by running this command and following prompts
-`az login`
-3. Deploy to the cloud!
-`az webapp up --sku B1 --name <your unique app name>`

-Azure documentation is available if you run into issues.
-This [quick start](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python?toc=%2Fpython%2Fazure%2FTOC.json&tabs=bash&pivots=python-framework-flask) is a good starting point.

 ### Sending a request

-1. Perform a post request to the target url/predict with your base64 image.
-Refer to `testing.py` for getting started sending requests to the server.
+1. Perform a post request to the target `http://localhost:5000/predict` with your base64 image.

 ```JSON
 {
   "image": "<base64 image>"